 STUDENT NAME

 STUDENT NUMBER

 PROGRAM OF STUDY

 COURSE CODE/TITLE

 FACULTY MEMBER NAME

 FOR INTERNAL USE

-APPROVED BY THE FACULTY MEM Faculty Member Signature YES O NO O
+APPROVED BY THE FACULTY ME EMBER (EXAMINER) YES O NO O

 If not approved state the reason:

-APPROVED BY THE PROGRAMME COORDINATOR
+APPROVED BY THE PROGRAMM E COORDINATOR

-Programme Coordinator Signature YES O NO O
+Programme Coordinator Signature .
+Date YES O NO O

-If you are you and atota the years are

 If not approved state the reason:

-EXAMINATION FEE PAID AT THE D EPARTMENT OF FINANCE YES O NO O
+EXAMINATION FEE PAID AT THE DEPARTMENT OF FINANCE

-Department of Finance Signature
+Department of Finance Signature YES O NO O

 Receipt Number Date

-TO BE COMPI ETED BY THE EACHLIY MEMBER
+TO BE COM PLETED BY THE FACULTY MEMBER

-DATE OF EXAM TIME OF EXAM NUMERIC MARK(%) FACULTY MEMBER SIGNATURE
+DATE OF EXAM TIME OF EXAM NUMERIC MARK(%) FACULTY MEMBER SIGNAT URE

-\The final numeric mark of the initial F will have a 40% weight on the new final numeric mark after the second exam.
+The final numeric mark of the initial F will have a 40% weight on the new final numeric mark after the second exam.
 The numeric mark of the second exam will thus have a weight of 60%.